opentensor/developer-docs/docs/evm-tutorials/index.md

     icon={GiCardExchange}
     title='TAO transfer from Metamask to SS58'
     link='/evm-tutorials/transfer-from-metamask-to-ss58'
-    body='Learn how to transfer TAO from Metamask to SS58.' />
+    body='Learn how to transfer TAO from Metamask to a SS58 address.' />
     <Card
     icon={FaMoneyBillTransfer}
     title='Transfer TAO between two H160 addresses'